- Organic Pink Oyster Mushroom Sawdust Spawn

 Scroll down for cultivation, inoculation, and storage guides.

-Take note that pink oysters will die under 35 degrees F and therefore may not overwinter depending on your grow zone.
+Take note that pink oysters will die in temperatures below 40 degrees F and therefore may not overwinter depending on your grow zone.
 Pink oyster mushrooms are a heat-loving species and should only be planted when average temperatures reach 50 degrees F.